Skip to content

 Access token "clm" compression

-To make self-contained (JWT-encoded) access tokens smaller and more efficient to pass around, the Connect2id server can compress the optional clm field that lists the names of the OpenID claims for release at the UserInfo endpoint.
+To reduce the size of self-contained (JWT-encoded) access tokens and refresh tokens the Connect2id server is configured to compress the optional clm token field that lists the names of the OpenID claims for release at the UserInfo endpoint.

-Compression is based on a simple but highly effective dictionary algorithm.
-The Connect2id server determines which claim names to compress from a properties file that contains a numbered list of the claims:
+The compression uses a simple, highly effective dictionary-based algorithm.
+The claim names to compress are determined by a properties file that contains a numbered list of the claims:

 WEB-INF/claimsCompression.properties